AlexanderKYoung/JavaChess/JavaChess/README.txt

-    This program is entirely composed of logic I learned from CS180 class (my first time learning code), and, therefore, I have only built this program using what I learned entirely from that class.
+    This program is entirely composed of logic I learned from CS180 class (my first time learning code), and, therefore, I have only built this program using what I learned from that class.

     Things are likely not efficient.
 Things are likely completely wrong.
     I built this as a learning experience to teach myself the basics of